archivesunleashed/Juxta-Collage/README.md

   <a href="https://github.com/archivesunleashed/Juxta-Collage#table-of-contents"><b>Back to ToC</b></a>
 </p>

-## 7. Launch Local Server
+## 7. Launch Web Server

-Now that all the JUXTA files have been created, we will use Python to serve files from a local directory via HTTP.
+Now that all the files have been created, we will use Python to serve files from a local directory via HTTP.
 This will allow you to display and explore the image collage through the web browser.

 `python3 -m http.server`